willeeklund/tech-intro-tutorial/README.md

 The first step is the fetch the JSON file from [http://localhost:3000/animal_list_data](http://localhost:3000/animal_list_data).

 Go to `ViewController.swift`.
-First att this property to the class where the class body begins.
+First add this property to the class where the class body begins.

     var imageList = Array<String>()